sixcious/url-incrementer/_docs/HELP.md

 Click the Shuffle (crossed-arrows) icon to turn this mode on.

 Think of this feature like how you would shuffle a deck of cards.
 It shuffles the URLs you'll see next.
 For example, say you start AUTO at page=1 with a Times of 9; every page from page=2 to page=10 will be shuffled randomly and you will be guaranteed to see each page only once -- just in a random order.
 We use the Durstenfeld algorithm to perform the shuffling in O(n) time.

+## Bases and Custom Bases
+Bases are the "types" of numbers we can increment.
+The extension supports a vast amount of bases.

+The most common bases are:
+- 2 Binary - 0s and 1s! :)
+- 8 Octal
+- 10 Decimal (Default)
+- 16 Hexadecimmal - Extremely popular, Hashing, Cryptography
+- 32 Hexatrigesimal
+- 62
+- 64 Base 64 Extremely popular, Hashing, Cryptography

+For a good example showing bases 2-36, please see the Table of Bases on Wikipedia. https://en.wikipedia.org/wiki/Table_of_bases

 ## TODO